skip to content

 If a defendant appears at arraignment in the guilty arraignment list, generally submissions on sentence are expected to be made on the arraignment date.

-If a defendant appears at arraignment in the not guilty arraignment list and pleads guilty, generally the defendant will be remanded for sentencing submissions.
+If a defendant appears in the not guilty arraignment list and pleads guilty, generally the defendant will be remanded for sentencing submissions.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.